 Forestry Commission Scotland would like to increase the amount of new productive planting.

-We are offering the opportunity for farmers and other landholders to lease land to Forest Enterprise Scotland (the Forestry Commission Scotland agency that manages the government’s forests), who will establishing new productive woodland and hand that woodland back to the landholder at the end of the lease period.
+We are offering the opportunity for farmers and other landholders to lease land to Forest Enterprise Scotland (the Forestry Commission Scotland agency that manages the government’s forests), who will establish new productive woodland, and then hand it back to the landholder at the end of the lease period.

 This approach is designed to complement our programme of acquiring land for woodland creation where it will provide significant public benefit.